pastilhas/wustache/README.md

 ## License

-Wustache is released under the MIT License.
+**wustache** is released under the MIT License.
 See the LICENSE file for details.